Inspirational quotes and motivational posters aside today…. it’s time to ACT on all those verses we love to frame and hang.

 Today it’s time to “Be the change you wish to see in the world” – Mahatma Ghandi

-We, as a people have taken great strides in learning and even implementing various “green” ideas; from reducing household chemicals to the move to organic foods.
+We, as people have taken great strides in learning and even implementing various “green” ideas; from reducing household chemicals, using products like an energy-efficient washing machine (or as they’d say in The Netherlands, energiezuinige wasmachine), to the move to organic foods.
 We recycle, repurpose, compost and plant.
-We buy energy-efficient lightbulbs, appliances and have even made moves to more energy efficient transportation.
+We buy energy-efficient lightbulbs, appliances and have even made moves to more energy-efficient transportation.

 But it’s not enough.
 It’s good, bordering on great – but still not enough.

 Our kids will be the ones that will suffer from our negligence.
 Our negligence, or perhaps just plain apathy, will leave them with a shortage on natural resources, and increased prices on what remains.
 Their air will be contaminated and their food will be watered with acid rain.
 The ozone will continue to deplete and more and more will suffer from skin cancers.
 All cancers.